Gank-Squad/Cute-1.8.9-Client/README.md

 - Try running using the green arrow at the top, I think everything should work

-- If the step above doesn't run the game, click the little dropdown arrow next to that green button, double click **Java Application**, then set project to **Client**, and main class to 'Start', then under the arguments tab put '-Xmx1024M -Xms1024M' under 'VM arguments'
+- If the step above doesn't run the game, click the little dropdown arrow next to that green button, double click **Java Application**, then set project to **Client**, and main class to 'Start', then under the arguments tab put '-Xmx1024M -Xms1024M' under 'VM arguments'.
+You should then set working directory to 'other' and paste '${workspace_loc:Client/jars}'.
+You're then good to hit save and run.